pippotek/Data-Mining-Project/README.md

     pip install requirements.txt
    ```

-3. **Modify Configuration**: Update the `config.yaml` file to set your preferred options and hyperparameters for the ALS model.
+3. **Modify Configuration**: Update the `config.yaml` file to set your preferred options and hyperparameters for the ALS model and add your wandb API key.

 5. **Start the App**:
    ```